carpentries-lab/metagenomics-analysis/_episodes/03-assessing-read-quality.md

 ~~~
 {: .output}

-we can now see that there is a range of quality scores, but that the end of the sequence is
+We can now see that there is a range of quality scores, but that the end of the sequence is
 very poor (`#` = a quality score of 2).

 > ## Exercise
 >
 > What is the last read in the `JP4D_R1.fastq ` file?
-How confident
-> are you in this read?
+> How confident are you in this read?
 >
 >> ## Solution
 >> ~~~